troglobit/mg/README.md

 Feature patches are of course most welcome, as long as they remain in the spirit of Mg -- to be small, fast, and portable.

+> **Note**: the official [portable Mg][] project, used by Debian and
+> other GNU/Linux distributions, is maintained by Han Boetes.
+It uses
+> libbsd to maintain portability and follows the OpenBSD version very
+> closely.

 Building
 --------